jfrog/documentation/jfrog-applications/jfrog-cli/cli-command-summaries.md

 ## Overview

-The command summaries feature allows the recording of JFrog CLI command outputs into the local file system.
-This can be used to display a summary of the executed CLI command.
+The command summaries feature enables the recording of JFrog CLI command outputs into the local file system.
+This functionality can be used to generate a summary of the executed CLI command.

-Each command execution that has implemented this feature can save data files into the file system.
-These files will then be used to create a summary markdown aggregation.
+Each command execution that incorporates this feature can save data files into the file system.

-It's important to save to the filesystem as CLI commands does not share a context.
+These files are then used to create an aggregated summary in Markdown format.

+Saving data to the filesystem is essential because CLI command executes in separate contexts.
-That's why each command that record a new data should aggregate the previous data if exists to the aggregated markdown.
+Consequently, each command that records new data should also incorporate any existing data into the aggregated markdown.
-And becuase the CLI doesn't know when a command will be the last command to be executed inside a seaquance of commands.
+This is required because the CLI cannot determine when a command will be the last one executed in a sequence of commands.

-## Notes for developers
+## Notes for Developers 🖥️👩🏻‍💻⚙️

 To use the command summaries, you'll need to set the `JFROG_CLI_COMMAND_SUMMARY_OUTPUT_DIR` environment variable.

-After that, supported commands will start saving data files to this directory, along with markdown files.
+This variable designates the directory where the data files and markdown files will be stored.

-### ⚠️ Notice: Delete your files after multiple executions
+### ⚠️ Notice: Delete Your Files After Multiple Executions

-The CLI doesn't delete the files itself as they need to persist after more than one execution, so note that it is your responsibility to clear after you in your pipelines.
+The CLI does not delete the files itself as they need to persist after more than one execution.
+Therefore, it is your responsibility to clean up your pipelines.

-## How to implement? 👩‍💻
+## How to Implement? 👩‍💻

-If you'd like to implement your own summary, you can follow these steps:
+If you wish to implement your own summary, follow these steps:

 1. Implement the CommandSummaryInterface
 2. Record data during runtime